 Preheat the oven to 350F degrees.

 Lightly grease the bottom of an 8 or 9-inch springform pan or round cake pan to help the parchment adhere, then line the bottom with a parchment round.
 Generously butter the parchment and sides of the pan with the softened butter.
-Sprinkle the buttered pan with the optional sliced almonds, pressing gently to adhere them to the pan if using.
+Sprinkle the buttered pan with the sliced almonds if using, pressing gently to adhere them to the pan.

 In a medium bowl, whisk together the flours, baking powder, and salt.